-In 2012 I hope to: travel more!
+I hope to travel more!
 After a year of Asia, it’s time to go further in the new year.
 Possibly a Scandinavian adventure?
-Plans are in the works… I’ve also got the beautiful Dalmation coastlines of Croatia on my mind as an option.
+Plans are in the works… I’ve also got the beautiful Dalmatian coastlines of Croatia on my mind as an option.
 I also hope to go diving, which kept getting put off in 2011, so I’m determined to go underwater this year!

 A new home at theoccasionaltraveller.com

 Yup, I finally got tired of reminding people to add the wordpress.com domain to the web address, and the shop was doing well enough that I forked out the cash and figured out the tech-jiggery to move The Occasional Traveller to its own domain.

 I have to give credit to the Biz Ladies column on Design Sponge – some of the articles were very helpful with tips on setting up your own online space for the less than tech-savvy (i.e. ME).
 Some of my friends and family have commented that the site looks pretty nice (thank you!), and I have to say that it’s actually much easier to create a nice website than one might think.

 The site will undergo constant upgrading and tweaking in 2012 as I figure out more html/css along the way.
 It’s a long drawn process, as I mentioned in the TOTshop Round Up, but I hope to make the website as pretty and functional as possible.

 Anywhere Travel Guide